-10.2 Thus, from the details available on website of M/s ETiMADEN in respect of mining of Colemanite and production of Ground Colemanite, it is apparent that:
+10.2 Thus, from the details available on website of M/s.
+Etimaden in respect of mining of Colemanite and production of Ground Colemanite, it is apparent that:

-1. Colemanite is one of the most important Boron minerals in commercial terms which are found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by Etimaden; 2.
-The $\text{B}2\text{O}3$ content of the Colemanite ore mined from open quarry is between 27%-32%.
-However, after initiation of inquiry, the line " $\text{B}2\text{O}3$ content of the Colemanite ore mined from open quarry is between %27-%32" has been deleted while the remaining other details are the same in their website.
-3. Boron minerals i.e. Colemanite are made usable and valuable by M/s ETiMADEN by using various mining methods which are enriched by physical processes and converted into concentrated boron products.
-4. Mined Colemanite goes through the processes of enrichment grinding in hi-tech concentrator facilities available with M/s ETiMADEN and concentrated Colemanite is produced.
-By this process, the mined Colemanite ore having $\text{B}2\text{O}3$ ranging between 27%-32% has been enhanced to Colemanite Ore Concentrate which is sold as Ground

-Colemanite having $B_2O_3$ 40%.
-Ground Colemanite is a concentrated product of Colemanite produced by enrichment in concentrator plant.

-5. Thereafter such Ground Concentrated product is passed through crushing and grinding processes respectively to obtain Ground Colemanite.
+1. Colemanite is one of most important Boron minerals in commercial terms which are found in Emet, Bigadiç and Kestelek deposits of Turkey and mined by Etimaden, 2.
+The B2O3 content of the Colemanite ore mined from open quarry is between 27%-32%, However, the line "B2O3 content of the Colemanite ore mined from open quarry is between %27-%32" has been deleted, remaining other details are the same from their website after initiation of inquiry.
+3. Boron minerals i.e. Colemanite are made usable and valuable by Etimaden by using various mining methods which is enriched by physical processes and converted into Concentrated Boron products.
+4. Mined Colemanite goes through the processes of enrichment grinding in Hi-tech Concentrator facilities available with Etimaden and Concentrated Colemanite is produced.
+By this process, the mined Colemanite ore having B2O3 ranging between 27%-32% has been enhanced to Colemanite Ore Concentrate which is sold as Ground Colemanite having B2O3 40%.
+Ground Colemanite is a Concentrated product of Colemanite, produced by enrichment in Concentrator Plant.
+5. Thereafter, such Ground Concentrated product is passed through crushing and grinding processes respectively to obtain Ground Colemanite.

 6. Ground Colemanite is sold in Powder form in packaging of 1000 Kg and 2000 Kg.
 7. Ground Colemanite is used in many fields of industry especially in glass, ceramics, agriculture, detergent and cleaning industries, etc

-11. Discussion about Ore and Ore Concentrates: The various literature available on website in respect of Ore and Ore Concentrates have been studied and some of them are discussed here-under:
+11. Discussion about Ore and Ore Concentrates: The various literatures available on the website in respect of Ore and Ore Concentrates have been studied and some of them are discussed hereunder: